-The show underwent some casting changes but everyone brought something valuable to the table.
+The show underwent some casting changes over the years, but everyone brought something valuable to the table.
 They got to do this for 139 episodes across six seasons.
 In fact, the series got such a great reception, it even enjoyed a reunion TV movie.
 Catch up on where they came from and where they went here.

 Larry Wilcox – Officer Baker

 Half of the starring cast of CHiPs, Larry Wilcox played the memorable Officer Baker.
 Baker brought empathy, protocol, and caution.
 His compassion became widely known, so often Officer Baker went on emotion-based missions.
 This had him consoling grieving families and the like.
 While Baker served the community with his empathy, Larry Wilcox served in the army, spending 13 months in Vietnam.
 There, he participated in the Tet Offensive.
-Work brought him back to America, where he got a very momentous start to acting.
-He was in 22 episodes of Lassie, which gave him a lot of time to show future producers what range he offered.
+Work brought him back to America, where he got a very momentous start to acting, appearing in 22 episodes of Lassie, which gave him a lot of time to show future producers what range he offered.

 Erik Estrada – Officer Francis Llewelyn “Ponch” Poncherello

 Typically, real motorcycle cops don’t travel in pairs.
 To still enjoy the partnership, the show explained that Erik Estrada’s character was on probation.
 His trouble-prone nature required a field training officer to accompany him.
 Estrada perfectly embodied Ponch’s hotheaded recklessness.
 In fact, trouble got him on the force after Jon pulled him over for not wearing a helmet riding his dirtbike.
-Fittingly, Estrada became a big acting name on another cop-related production, The New Centurions (1972).
+Fittingly, Estrada became a big acting name on another cop-related production, the feature film The New Centurions (1972).
 This earned him some one-off appearances on other crime shows, but joining the cast of CHiPs made a huge difference.

 He did not make our list of Top 10 Heartthrobs from the ’70s, but he did become a heartthrob in the eyes of many.
 For a while, a major injury saw Ponch temporarily change faces; Estrada fractured several ribs and broke both wrists after falling from his bike, then engaged in pay disputes.
 Fortunately, he soon returned, and enjoyed a lot of momentum on hundreds of Spanish-language telenovelas.
 He even appeared in B-movies, stretching the envelope and playing…himself!
 But most interestingly, Estrada ended up becoming a reserve officer riding a trusty…you guessed it, motorcycle.